Ellen DeGeneres Says Goodbye To President Obama With An Emotional Farewell Video

 — Oliver Willis (@owillis) January 19, 2017

-After the video clip had been shared on social media websites, people started reacting to it.
+After the video clip had been shared on social media, people started reacting to it.
 While most comments were positive, there were some negative voices as well.
-A commenter on Facebook could not but disagree with Ellen’s claim that President Obama had changed her life.
-The person wrote;
+A commenter on Facebook could not help but disagree with Ellen’s claim that President Obama had changed her life.

-“Give me a break!
+Another commenter wrote, “Give me a break!
 What did he do?
 He flip flop he was against gay marriage and then he’s for it because he wanted the Hollywood gays to support him!”

 People who supported Obama were, however, unflinching in their support towards him.

 “Oh my!
 I love Ellen, and I couldn’t be more proud of The Obama’s.
-This will make you laugh and cry”, wrote another commenter.
+This will make you laugh and cry,” wrote another commenter.

-The Obamas are scheduled to attend Donald Trump’s inauguration in Washington, D.C., on Friday, after which they will set off to Palm Springs – thereby ending a major chapter in U.S. history.
+The Obamas are scheduled to attend Donald Trump’s inauguration in Washington, D.C., on Friday, after which they will set off to Palm Springs, thereby ending a major chapter in U.S. history.